How it works

 The Do the Write Thing Texas Challenge began in Houston, Harris County as part of the nation-wide Do the Write Thing Challenge and has expanded across Texas.

-Through students engaging in thoughtful classroom discussions about bullying, youth violence and family abuse and its impact on their lives. seeks their opinions of the causes and solicits their thoughts for solutions.
+Through students engaging in thoughtful classroom discussions about bullying, youth violence and family abuse and its impact on their lives, the challenge seeks their opinions of the causes and solicits their thoughts for solutions.
 The written composition portion fosters logic, creativity and literacy.
 The Challenge gives the students a forum in which to have their voices heard and their ideas valued.
 Reflection upon the causes and effects of violence instills personal responsibility.

 Teachers are provided a lesson plan for Classroom discussions and the writing assignment.
 The Lesson Plan meets Texas Essential Knowledge and Skills (TEKS) objectives in the subjects of English/Language Arts, Social Studies and Health/PE.
 Students formulate their essays around the answers to these three questions:

 How has violence affected my life?